jspotten/cs324-labs/07-hw-sockets/README.md

  29. What happens you you call `read()` (or `recv()`) on an open UDP socket, and you specify a length that is less than the length of the next datagram?
-Hint: see the man page for `udp`, specifically within the first three paragraphs of the "DESCRIPTION" section.
+Hint: see the man page for `udp(7)`, specifically within the first three paragraphs of the "DESCRIPTION" section.
 See also questions 12 and 13.